riking/AutoDelete/README.md

 ### _cleaning up over 8000 channels since 2017_

-_warning: the bot is currently mildly overloaded.
-I don't have the time to fix it right now; I can get started maybe if the [Patreon](https://www.patreon.com/riking) gets higher._

 AutoDelete is a Discord bot that will automatically delete messages from a designated channel.

 Messages are deleted on a "rolling" basis -- if you set a 24-hour live time, each message will be deleted 24 hours after it is posted (as opposed to all messages being deleted every 24 hours).